how to look at art

 Some basic assumptions and possible truths...

 #1.
 An image does not make it a work of art.
-Art is an expression of an idea, concept, or vision, based on the artist's perception life which is manifested by a process of hand work.
+Art is an expression of an idea, concept, or vision, based on the artist's perception of life which is manifested by a process of creation, resulting in something existing that could not have existed before.

 #2.
 Visual art is its own language.
-Like writing and speaking we have words in our vocabulary that we use in combination with other words to communicate.
+Like speaking we have words in our vocabulary that we use in combination with other words to communicate.
 The personal dictionary we have allows us to describe and identify our reality.
-The limits of language limits expression.
-Visual art similarly has a language which includes drawing, painting and a variety of methods.
-Specifically artist use light and shadow, line, shape, form, colour, composition, and design to shape a visual message that can communicate without words.
+The limits of language limits expression and our perception of reality.
+Concepts cannot be understood without knowing the meaning of the words.
+Visual art has a tactile language which includes creating objects: drawings, paintings, printing through a variety of methods.
+Language is further used and expanded to include the content of those objects: light and shadow, line, shape, form, colour, composition, and design shapes a visual message that can communicate without words.
+The visual language can also include a vast array of visual cultural images, symbols and signs, people are exposed to throughout their lifetime.

 #3.
 The components of art: